Tropical Food Forest Design: A Complete Guide for the Tropics

 The result is a landscape that feeds you year-round and gives wildlife space to thrive, all with minimal upkeep.
 Just a few weekly hours of care that feel more like connection than work.

-• Year 3–4: Trees fruit, weeds decline, workload drops.
+Year 3–4: Trees fruit, most support species are phased out, weeds decline, workload drops.

 In just a few years, our food forest turned into a self-maintaining ecosystem.